softwareByAndi/notes-statistics-and-ai/llm/CURRENT_OUTLINE.md

         return hidden_states
 ```

-###### Mixture of ExpertsFor extremely large models, Mixture of Experts (MoE) architectures have gained popularity.
+###### Mixture of Experts

+For extremely large models, Mixture of Experts (MoE) architectures have gained popularity.
 These models use "expert" neural networks (usually feed-forward networks) and a routing mechanism to send different inputs to different experts:

 ```python
 class MixtureOfExperts(nn.Module):